restyled-io/restyled.io-static/content/news/github-actions-pivot.md

 help](https://github.com/restyled-io/restylers/graphs/contributors)) maintained
 about [60 individual Restylers](https://docs.restyled.io/available-restylers/)
 through a robust CI/CD process.
-Paid Restyled usage fluctuated around $30-60 a month, so I was happy to pay difference for this "hobby" that also provided a service to that many users.
+Paid Restyled usage fluctuated around $30-60 a month, so I was happy to pay the difference for this "hobby" that also provided a service to that many users.

 During that time, GitHub Actions was created and grew massively.
 It's clear that if I were to do it over, that's what I would've done.
 For users, implementing